CICE-Consortium/Icepack/doc/source/developer_guide/dg_col_phys.rst

     * Leverage the icepack subroutine ``icepack_checkoptargflags`` which controls how often to check the optional arguments.
 The ``argcheck`` namelist setting controls when to do the checks, 'never', 'first', or 'always' are valid settings

-    * Pass all optional arguments down the calling tree as needed.
-Optional arguments can be passed down a calling tree as non-optional as long as they are not used unless they have been passed in above.
-This is the recommended method for optional arguments within Icepack.
-Sometimes the optional attribute needs to be defined in lower level routines for a variable if that variable needs to be checked by Fortran's present.
-That's OK, but should generally be avoided if possible.
+    * Pass optional arguments down the calling tree within Icepack as needed.
+In Fortran, the present attribute is carried down the calling tree automatically, but the ``optional`` attribute should also be defined in lower level subroutines.
+This is not strictly required in cases where the subroutine is always called with the optional arguments, but it's good practice.

     * An example of how this might look is